GaloisInc/saw-demos/README.md

 for any verification involving more than one compilation unit.

 For Java verification, JDK 6 through JDK 8 is required.
-Later versions unfortunately do not include `.jar` file containing the standard libraries, and SAW does not have the ability to read the pre-compiled versions of the standard libraries that they do include.
+Later versions unfortunately do not include a `.jar` file containing the standard libraries, and SAW does not have the ability to read the pre-compiled versions of the standard libraries that they do include.

 Each of the verification demos includes a `Makefile` that will perform whatever steps are required to compile the source code under analysis and the execute `saw` on the appropriate verification script.

+Some of the demos reference Cryptol specifications from the `cryptol-specs` repository, which is a submodule to this repository.
+To initialize it, run the following:

+        git submodule update --init